Bachelor of Arts in Modern Languages

 Check out the UMass Lowell Course Catalog for information on Modern Language courses and requirements.
 For course descriptions, see the online catalog in iSiS: http://isis.uml.edu.

 With a growing demand for languages some graduates also find career opportunities in teaching a foreign language or English as a Second Language (ESL).

 The explosion of international business activity has led to a growing need for many banks to hire bi- or multilingual overseas representatives and international officers, and for domestic banks to hire similarly skilled staff to assist non-English-speaking customers.

 Foreign language skills are essential for a wide range of federal government, including positions in Foreign Services, especially in the State Department, the International Communication Agency, the National Security Agency, the Federal Bureau of Investigation, Immigration and Naturalization Services.

 Graduates in Modern Languages bring skills gained from study and their experiences abroad to such fields as social work, international law and other areas of the legal profession, the print and broadcast media, health care services, advertising and sales, publishing, translating, travel and tourism.

 The UMass Lowell Study Abroad offers opportunities in over 100 countries across the globe.
 Additionally, you can earn credits while participating in internship and/or working with faculty.

-Summer 13' - Students traveled to Spain and study at the University of Cádiz in a specialized intensive language program established by the UMass Lowell Department of Cultural Studies and Office of Study Abroad & International Experiences.
+For example, in the summer of 2013, students traveled to Spain and study at the University of Cádiz in a specialized intensive language program established by the UMass Lowell Department of Cultural Studies and Office of Study Abroad & International Experiences.
 By living with a local family (homestay), attending class and taking advantage of the University of Cádiz resources such as tutoring, students can expect to substantially increase their language skills.